ROCm/HIP/samples/0_Intro/square/README.md

 # Square.md

-Simple test which shows how to use hipify to port CUDA code to HIP.
+Simple test which shows how to use hipify-perl to port CUDA code to HIP.
 See related [blog](http://gpuopen.com/hip-to-be-squared-an-introductory-hip-tutorial) that explains the example.
 Now it is even simpler and requires no manual modification to the hipified source code - just hipify and compile: